EricMFink/Akademicky/_casebook/chap4.md

 The court also finds the case of _Webb v.
 Nolan_, 361 F.Supp.
 418 (M.D.N.C.1972), _aff'd_, 484 F.2d 1049 (4th Cir.1973) to be analogous to the present case.
 While the court recognizes that it is not binding precedent, the court nevertheless affords the Webb decision substantial weight.
 In Webb, the court held that the plaintiff was a citizen of North Carolina and not California for purposes of determining if diversity of citizenship existed between the parties.
 The court made the following findings of fact:

 > Plaintiff has regularly returned to North Carolina during the vacations and holidays from her teaching job in California.
-For years she considered a Winston–Salem physician her regular or family doctor....
-The plaintiff admits that ... she was not employed in California on the date this action was instituted ... and that she owns personal property in California and it is in storage there.
+For years she considered a Winston–Salem physician her regular or family doctor.
+The plaintiff admits that she was not employed in California on the date this action was instituted and that she owns personal property in California and it is in storage there.

 The court also found that "the fact that she was registered to vote in California (though she has not exercised her franchise there since returning to North Carolina in July 1971) and is not registered to vote [in North Carolina]  is immaterial under the circumstances."